jalvarez54/Me.MyMountVHD/ReadMe.md

 ## By WindowsForms Application

     WindowsFormsApplication project using Win32 API.
+Can be run in console mode with -attach -detach options.